 Sullivan guesstimated that eliminating signatures might save an average of three seconds on each credit card transaction.
 So retailers can increase the number of customers they serve and generate more money, she said.

-Some customers may feel a little unsettled with the idea that purchases of hundreds or even thousands of dollars could be made without signing anything.
+I imagine some customers may feel a little unsettled with the idea that purchases of hundreds or even thousands of dollars could be made without signing anything.

 Security is already the biggest concern people have about using credit cards, said McCracken from Synergistics.

-For now, there has been no widespread rush to require use of PIN codes with credit card transactions in the United States.
+For now, there has been no widespread rush to require use of PIN codes with credit cards transactions in the United States.
 And some consumers are creeped out about the idea of entrusting credit card companies with personal biometric data that could help verify their identity.

 Other security measures are already in place, such as checking the cards’ three- or four-digit CVV number, asking consumers for their billing ZIP code, adding computer chips to more cards and monitoring for unusual purchasing activity.